hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

-convenient for the Bureaucracy to forget the part which the youth of England played in the public life of England, India must never neglect to train up her youth in pubHc spirit.
+convenient for the Bureaucracy to forget the part which the youth of England played in the public life of England, India must never neglect to train up her youth in public spirit.
 If the Risley Circular was to prevent free expression of thought in youth, if the Gov- ernment Servants' Rules were to prohibit u? from participating in public activities in manhood, and if the